MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/copresence-power-apps-studio.md

 ---
 title: Discover who's working on a canvas app in Power Apps Studio
-description: The copresence feature in canvas lets you know who's working on the app.
+description: The copresence feature in canvas apps lets you know who's working on the app.
 author: mkaur
 ms.topic: conceptual
 ms.custom: canvas